mezo-org/mezod/CONTRIBUTING.md

 ## <span id="adr">Architecture Decision Records (ADR)</span>

-When proposing an architecture decision for Evmos, please create an ADR so further discussions can be made.
+When proposing an architecture decision for Mezo, please create an ADR so further discussions can be made.
 We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.